 Rounded vowels

-This is going to pertain more to American English speakers, who tend to use vowels that are flatter and choppier.
-For example, for Americans, the “a” in grande should be pronounced much more like the a in “taco” (toh-ko) and not the a in “bad.”
-It might help to imagine speaking French with an English accent.
+This applies more to American English speakers, who tend to use flatter, choppier vowels.
+French vowels are rounder and more sustained.
+For example, the “a” in grande should be pronounced more like the “a” in “taco” and not the “a” in “bad.”
+Thinking of French as a language spoken more from the front of the mouth, with rounder shapes, can help retrain the instinct.

-For example, the infinite form of -er verbs (nager, manger, danser) is pronounced “ay” – no “r” sound.
+• The infinitive ending of -er verbs (nager, manger, danser) is pronounced “ay” with no “r” sound.

-The third person plural “ils/elles” verb conjugation of forms that use the -ent ending is not pronounced.
-E.g., Ils dansent is pronounced the exact same way as il danse.
+• The third person plural -ent verb ending is silent.
+Ils dansent is pronounced exactly the same as il danse.

 Specific letter pronunciations